Ian McNabb: The Icicle Works

 McNabb became the lead vocalist and songwriter for the band, which was founded in 1980.
 The band's other members were Chris Sharrock on drums and Chris Layhe on bass guitar and backing vocals.

 During 1981, McNabb auditioned for the role of Barry Grant in Brookside but was unsuccessful.
 He also played extras in many television dramas at this time.

 The Icicle Works had success in the UK with the top 20 single "Love Is a Wonderful Colour" in 1983.
 They also hit the top 40 in the United States and Canada with the single "Whisper to a Scream (Birds Fly)" in 1984.

 The Icicle Works continued recording through the 1980s with limited success.
 In the UK, several of the band's follow-up singles charted, although none reached higher than No. 52.
 In the US, they briefly made the Modern Rock charts in 1988, but achieved no further mainstream recognition and were regarded in the US and Canada as a one-hit wonder.

 The original line-up of the Icicle Works broke up in 1988.
 McNabb put together a new "second generation" Icicle Works line-up in 1989, which released one album in 1990.
 However, the album was commercially unsuccessful and the band broke up the following year.

 In October 2006, after 15 years as a solo artist, McNabb unexpectedly revived the name the Icicle Works for a series of UK concerts.
 However, this new version of McNabb's old band did not feature any original Icicle Works members other than McNabb himself.
 In essence, McNabb seemed to be re-branding himself, using a somewhat more successful trade name in order to give his work increased exposure.
 Throughout 2007 and into early 2008, McNabb played dates as both a solo artist and with The Icicle Works.
 He then retired the name for a few years, before playing a handful of "30th Anniversary" shows as the Icicle Works in 2011.
+He still continues to perform live shows with The Icicle Works in addition to solo performances.